 Absolute contraindications to transplantation include the following:

-Active infection, except possibly infection in the recipient if it is confined to the organ being replaced (eg, liver abscesses)
+Clinically active infection, except possibly infection in the recipient if it is confined to the organ being replaced (eg, liver abscesses)

 A positive cross-match identified by lymphocytotoxic testing

 Immunosuppressants must usually be continued long after transplantation, but initially high doses can be reduced a few weeks after the procedure, and low doses can be continued indefinitely unless rejection occurs.
 Further reduction of immunosuppressant doses long after transplantation and protocols for inducing tolerance of donor organs are under study.

 These drugs (cyclosporine, tacrolimus) block T-cell transcription processes required for production of cytokines, thereby selectively inhibiting T-cell proliferation and activation.

-The most serious dose-dependent adverse effect is nephrotoxicity; cyclosporine causes vasoconstriction of afferent (preglomerular) arterioles, leading to glomerular apparatus damage, refractory glomerular hypoperfusion, and, eventually, chronic renal failure.
-Also, B-cell lymphomas and polyclonal B-cell lymphoproliferation occur more often in patients receiving high doses of cyclosporine or combinations of cyclosporine and other immunosuppressants directed at T cells, possibly because of an association with EBV.
-Other adverse effects include diabetes, hepatotoxicity, tophaceous gout, refractory hypertension, neurotoxicity, increased incidence of other tumors, and less serious effects (eg, gum hypertrophy, hirsutism, hypertrichosis).
-Serum cyclosporine levels do not correlate with effectiveness or toxicity.
+The most serious dose-dependent adverse effect of cyclosporine is nephrotoxicity; cyclosporine causes vasoconstriction of afferent (preglomerular) arterioles, leading to glomerular damage, refractory glomerular hypoperfusion, and, possibly chronic renal failure.
+Also, B-cell lymphomas and polyclonal B-cell lymphoproliferation occur more often in patients receiving high doses of cyclosporine or combinations of cyclosporine and other immunosuppressants directed at T cells, possibly because of an association with Epstein-Barr virus.
+Other adverse effects include diabetes, hepatotoxicity, tophaceous gout, refractory hypertension, neurotoxicity (including tremor), increased incidence of other tumors, and less serious effects (eg, gum hypertrophy, hirsutism, hypertrichosis).
+Serum cyclosporine levels do not tightly correlate with effectiveness or toxicity.

 Adverse effects of tacrolimus are similar to those of cyclosporine except tacrolimus is more prone to induce diabetes; gum hypertrophy and hirsutism are less common.
 In patients taking tacrolimus, lymphoproliferative disorders seem to occur more often, even just weeks after transplantation, and may resolve partly or completely when the drug is stopped.
 If lymphoproliferative disorders occur, tacrolimus should be stopped, and cyclosporine or another immunosuppressive drug should be substituted.